sideshowcoder/canned/index.md

 Variable responses
 ------------------
-You can get a different response by using specifying request data in variant comments.
+You can get a different response by specifying request data in variant comments.
 If the request data matches the comment data the matching response is returned.
 If there is no match the first response is returned